maxym49/Netguru-rest-movie-api/README.md

 - Winston - [logs] more beautiful than console.log
 - Mocha and supertest - to write some tests
 - Materialize - to style all ejs files
+- MongoDB & Mongoose - easy creating Schemas and and saving data in Mongo Atlas

 ***